 13th October 2016

-2016 has been quite the year for biltong.
+The past few years has seen biltong gaining popularity.
 In fact, a lot of publications, like Marie Claire and the Evening Standard have recognised the nutritional value in this South African cured delicacy.
 Marie Claire has even considered the possibility of it being the new superfood.
 With that being said, we’d like to take some time to outline the top five Health Benefits of Biltong.

 With over 40g of protein in a single 100g serving of biltong, the nutritional information is impressive.
 It’s probably because of this, that biltong, and it’s Amercian counterpart, jerky have been making waves in the health circuit.
 See, protein is vital for muscle growth and maintenance and promotes healthy brain and heart function too.
 However, you don’t want to be consuming a high protein product that’s loaded with carbohydrates or fat.
 Which brings us to our next point.

 Low in Fat